harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-process-kill.md

 id: linux-process-kill
 title: Linux process kill
 ---
-Linux Process Kill fault kills the target processes running on Linux machines.
+Linux process kill fault kills the target processes running on the Linux machines.
-- It checks the performance of the application/process running on Linux.
+- It checks the performance of the application/ or rocess running on the Linux machine.

 ## Use cases
 - Induces process kill on the target Linux machines.